Most Honors College students are in the Honors Laureate Program

-We value transdisciplinary and cross-sector collaborative teamwork with trusted mentors who can both encourage and challenge students with their distinctive needs in decision-making and strategic action.
-Collaborative teamwork provides diverse and high-performing students with direct and first-hand models of how to successfully navigate the cultural diversity and economic transitions that characterize our time.
+We value transdisciplinary collaboration of students with trusted mentors and peers who can both encourage and challenge students with their distinctive needs in decision-making and strategic action.
+Transdisciplinary collaboration provides direct and first-hand models which support students as they navigate the cultural diversity and economic transitions that characterize our time.

 We value independent learning and advanced undergraduate research to foster students’ curiosity and self-directed educational trajectories and to maximize their abilities to engage in transdisciplinary collaborations.